Demo Request

 Reco could’ve helped my organization avoid a security incident like this.
 The Reco platform alerts on overpermissioned roles, like contractors with risky permissions, so Security can intervene before an issue happens.

 Reco also could've helped my company stop Igor in his tracks with identity threat detection and response.
-Reco flags suspicious identity behavior, like excessive file deletion, and provides Security teams with remediation guidance so they can shut this activity down before damage is done.
-Correlating information about the user, location, activity, and more Reco can make educated decisions about what constitutes malicious behavior versus normal behavior.
+Reco flags suspicious identity behavior, like excessive file deletion, which may signify malicious intent.
+Correlating information about the user, location, IP, activity, and more, Reco can make determine what constitutes malicious behavior versus normal behavior and offer remediation guidance.

 → Read Next: How Reco Uses Identity Analytics to Detect Advanced Threats (blog)